UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 We wanted to determine which features might be the most important to include in our random forest regression model.
-Therefore we plotted region, latitude, longitude, type, and season against the average price to visualize the relationships between these variables (figure 1).
+Therefore we plotted region, latitude, longitude, type, and season against the average price to visualize the relationships between these variables (Figures 1-4).
 We did not plot number of avocados sold from each of the PLU codes, `PLU_4046`, `PLU_4225`, and `PLU_4770`, or the number of bags sold from `total_bags`, `small_bags`, `large_bags`, and `xlarge_bags`, because the